sf-wdi-gaia/more-css-mockups/readme.md

 ## Introduction

 Practice makes perfect.
 Using your improving skills, recreate one of the mockups below using your own HTML, CSS and basic Javascript.
-Don't worry if you can't get it to look _exactly_ as you see but try your best to get as close as possible.
+Don't worry if you can't get it to look _exactly_ pixel perfect, but get it as close as possible.

-Fork and clone this repository and get to work!
+Fork and clone this repository to get started!

 ## Exercise